June 2009, My family and I are moving again. Here I am, 3 years old sitting in the middle of boxes and suitcases.

 And I, the tiny baby that I was, was glued to my TV.
 Eyes shining, pupils dilating.

-For the first time ever, I was experiencing the magic of Michael Jackson.
+For the first time ever, I experienced the magic of Michael Jackson.

 In honor of this new biopic coming out today, this is my love letter to the artist that shaped everything from the way I hear, see, and feel music all the way to my creative process.